jCho23/MicrosoftHealthBotService/ScenarioElements/README.md

 Prompts are used to create two way interactions with user.
 An author should configure the displayed message such that it guides the user and helps to provide the expected value.

 ### Yes / No Prompt
+The Yes/No prompt is essentially a Boolean prompt combined with a decision step.
+It allows the author to ask boolean questions and branch according to the answer.